EvilBit-Labs/OPNsense-config-faker/README.md

 ## Project Background

 This tool is based on the original work by Stefan Reichhard and the nett-media team, enhanced with modern Python practices and integrated functionality.
 It maintains compatibility with OPNsense while adding realistic data generation capabilities.

+## Roadmap

+For detailed development plans and upcoming features, see [ROADMAP.md](ROADMAP.md).

+### Current Focus

+- **Enhanced Configuration Elements**: More realistic firewall rules, DHCP scopes, and interface configurations
+- **Configuration Validation**: Ensure generated configurations are internally consistent and conflict-free
+- **Template System**: Support for different OPNsense versions and deployment scenarios
+- **Advanced Data Relationships**: Cross-reference VLANs with interfaces and generate consistent network topologies
+- **Comprehensive Testing**: Full test suite for validation and regression testing

+**Note**: This tool is specifically designed for OPNsense configurations.
+Supporting other platforms is not planned.

 ## Support and Contributing